.

 But seriously . . . congratulations to the late and truly great Andrew & the Pretty Punchers: Andy Smith, Greg Saluke, Josh Wickersham, Kevin Rogers, and Mike Payne.
 You fellas did yourselves proud with two brilliant CD releases.

-o set the bar very high with many unforgettable and wildly enthusiastic shows.
+You also set the bar very high with many unforgettable and wildly enthusiastic shows.
 I do believe that Jimmie's Cornerstone is still recovering from the October 9th CD release party and final show:

 A personal thanks to Andrew & the Pretty Punchers for keeping the fire of music burning brightly in the Gem City . . .
 City 'o Dreams . . . my much beloved Dayton, Ohio.